MaiTra10/prjctVes/README.md

 # <img src="images/Logo-circle.png" alt="prjctVes Logo"  height="30"> prjctVes
 Welcome to the Github repository for prjctVes.
 It is a Discord bot which utilizes the [discord.py](https://pypi.org/project/discord.py/) Python module to create a bot that sends and receives messages via Discord.

-Along with this, the bot makes use of a REST API which you could learn more about [here](https://github.com/MaiTra10/prjctVes-API).
+Along with this, the bot makes use of a custom REST API which you could learn more about [here](https://github.com/MaiTra10/prjctVes-API).

 prjctVes allows you to keep track of up to 10 CS:GO items and 10 stocks in a watchlist and features detailed looks at their current price and trends.
 It also has a search feature which allows you to search for any CS:GO item or stock.